For a general overview and background on tenancy deposits, please refer to the tenancy deposit guide.

 Ok, so presumably shit has hit the fan; your tenant has discovered you failed to comply with the deposit legislation, and now they’re after a handsome pay out.
 Unfortunately, this is becoming a terribly familiar scenario, rightly or wrongly so.

 What to do at this stage will depend on the individual circumstances, so there isn’t a simple solution for all.
-However, there’s more information available in the “ways you can legally end a tenancy agreement.
+However, there’s more information available in the “Letting Agent is a member of a Property Redress Scheme (legally required since October 2014) so at least you will have redress if they screw up.

-A Letting Agent cannot go to Court for Possession without the property owner, he can go with you as what is known as a “McKenzie Friend”.
+A letting agent cannot go to Court for Possession without the property owner, he can go with you as what is known as a “McKenzie Friend”.
 He can complete the Notices and other documents but you must sign them.
 Only a legally qualified person can represent you in Court.

 Does anyone else have any additional tips to share?
 Do you have any experiences to share regarding this matter, whether you’re a landlord or a tenant?
 I’d love to hear your story!